Appearance & Reality > The Lord Jesus Christ > Strong and weak

 15 "Now if you are ready, at the moment you hear the sound of the horn, flute, lyre, trigon, psaltery and bagpipe and all kinds of music, to fall down and worship the image that I have made, very well.
 But if you do not worship, you will immediately be cast into the midst of a furnace of blazing fire; and what god is there who can deliver you out of my hands?"

 These men, Shadrach, Meshach and Abed-nego, refused to worship the golden image.
-Nebuchadnezzar, filled with wrath, gave orders to heat the furnace seven times more than it was usually heated (v.
+Nebuchadnezzar became enraged and he ordered that the furnace be heated seven times hotter than usual (v.
 19).
-He then commanded certain valiant warriors in his army to tie up Shadrach, Meshach and Abed-nego, in order to cast them into the furnace of blazing fire (v.
+He then commanded his valiant men to tie up Shadrach, Meshach and Abed-nego and cast them into the furnace of blazing fire (v.
 20).
+And so, this was what they did.

 22 For this reason, because the king's command was urgent and the furnace had been made extremely hot, the flame of the fire slew those men who carried up Shadrach, Meshach and Abed-nego.